Partnerships and cooperation for ecosystem conservation, management, and good aquatic stewardship

 International WaterCentre engagement activities for increased cooperation

 The International WaterCentre (IWC) brings together professionals, industry practitioners and academics to undertake research, synthesise and share experiences, knowledge and skills, and enable the application of Integrated Water Management.
-The IWC supports several domestic and international Communities of Practice including the annual Water and WASH Futures Knowledge Events, with the 2023 conference held in Brisbane (Queensland, Australia), the Queensland Water Modelling Network (which was established in 2017 and is ongoing) and the Flood Community of Practice (which was established in 2014 and is ongoing).
+The IWC supports several domestic and international Communities of Practice including the annual Water and WASH Futures Knowledge Events, the Queensland Water Modelling Network (which was established in 2017 and is ongoing throughout 2024) and the Flood Community of Practice (which was established in 2014 and is ongoing throughout 2024).
 These initiatives are directly designed to protect and enhance ecosystems under threat, while promoting good aquatic stewardship practices, water security, and water conservation.

 Maintaining and extending existing ecosystems under threat